 Offsite prefabrication solutions, where structures are built at a different location to that of their use, have been around for thousands of years.
 Stonehenge, the Great Pyramids and the Great Wall of China, just to name a few, were all produced offsite.

 NotJustForBoys: There is still a perception that the construction industry, including offsite, is a man’s world.
-With over 150 different construction roles to choose from, there really are roles for everyone as we try and eradicate the gender stereotypes.
+With over 150 different construction roles to choose from, there roles for everyone as we try and eradicate gender stereotypes.

 Manufacturing efficiencies and greater accuracies are gained by most of the work being performed in the factory.
-Improved accuracies result in reduced thermal loss and higher sustainability levels when the elements are assembled on site.
+Greater accuracy results in reduced thermal loss and higher sustainability levels when the elements are assembled on site.